 COURSE DESCRIPTION:Grade 12 Full year, 1 credit

-Prerequisite: Concurrent enrollment or completion of Early Childhood Education CDA 1.
+Prerequisite: Concurrent enrollment or completion of Early Childhood Professions 1.

-This course will focus on working towards completing industry certification requirements: The Child Development Associate Credential.
-Students will develop employability skills through the onsite childcare center and/or early childhood classrooms in CUSD such as lesson planning, collaboration, complex communication skills, and professional work portfolio.
+This course will focus on working towards completing industry certification requirements: The Child Development Associate Credential and/or Praxis ParaPro Certificate.
+Students will develop employability skills through the on-campus childcare center and/or early childhood classrooms in CUSD such as lesson planning, collaboration, complex communication skills, and professional work portfolio.
 Industry certification may be offered in this course.
 Students will have the opportunity to participate in a CTSO (Career and Technical Education Student Organization) Family, Career, & Community Leaders of America (FCCLA).